williamchange/b3dsdf/README.md

 All of these groups were already marked as assets in the .blend file, which can be used with the asset browser in 3.0 by adding it as an asset library.

-## Available Nodegroups
+## Nodegroups

 A list of available nodegroups can be viewed in the [shader_nodes.json](https://github.com/williamchange/b3dsdf/blob/master/shader_nodes.json) file.
-There's currently 44 nodegroups.
+There's currently 45 nodegroups.

 ![sdf_nodegroups](https://user-images.githubusercontent.com/830253/163688040-9625f608-8af5-4afd-a9ee-8141dc46e54f.png)